Internet Australia

 Internet Australia (previously known as the Internet Society of Australia) is the not-for-profit peak body representing everyone who uses the Internet.
 It is a broad member-based organisation not an industry lobby group.
 Its mission statement is Helping Shape Our Internet Future.
 It is the Australian chapter of the global Internet Society, often referred to as ISOC.

 The organisation has been in existence since 1996.
 Internet Australia has made submissions and appeared before a range of inquiries held by the Australian Parliament.
 In 2015 Internet Australia organised the creation of a group called Parliamentary Friends of the Internet designed to provide a forum for providing information and guidance to MPs and Senators.

+Geoff Huston was a Founding Member of the new ASIC-registered company that was incorporated on 15 November 1996, along with Hugh Irvine (Chair), Robert Kummerfield, Kate Lance, George Michaelson, Adrian Hill and Peter Elford.
+The Inaugural General Meeting of the Society was held on 27 November 1996; where the Articles of Association of the Society were modified and adopted and additional Directors to a total of 12, were duly elected.
+In the 12 December 1996 Directors Meeting it was resolved that the Society would become a Chapter of the Internet Society (ISOC) in 2026 Internet Australia has been a Chapter of ISOC for 30 years.